MillenniumEarl/XRenPy/INSTRUCTIONS.md

 In downloaded binaries, select necessary version based on your PC OS version (x86 or x64) and run XRen'Py.exe.
 You can run x86 files if you are not sure.

 ## Graphic user interface
-Program is divided on project block which consists of main menu and options block, structure block and resources block, and view block.
+Program is divided on:
+- project block at the left side of window which consists of main menu and options block at the top left corner, structure block and resources block below it,
+- view block at the right side of window.
 **Project resource block** is upper part of your script.rpy called init block.
 It contains all the content you need to create a game.
 It includes background images, character images, music, sound or voice files, and also movies as cutscenes and side images.
 **Project structure block** is lower part of your script.rpy.
 It contains the collection of labels that represent the branches of script.